Top 5 Can't-Miss Newark Festivals

 Newark is just west of the Big Apple, but that doesn’t mean it can’t hold its own when it comes to entertainment.
 In fact, Newark has an enticing lineup of annual events that keep people coming back for more each year.

 The New Jersey city is proud to host an eclectic variety of festivals that show off its culture, music, and even scenery, and we wanted in.
-Because there are so many tempting events to choose from, here at Expedia.com, we partnered with Newark Happening to choose five favorites and pinpoint Newark hotels within easy access of the event locations.
-Whether you’re looking to dance the night away or watch a powerful film you won’t soon forget, there are a Newark festival and nearby hotel waiting for you.
+Because there are so many tempting events to choose from, here at Expedia.com, we partnered with Newark Happening to choose five favorites and pinpoint Newark hotels with easy access to the event locations.
+Whether you’re looking to dance the night away or watch a powerful film you won’t soon forget, there are a Newark festival and a nearby hotel waiting for you.

 Let loose at Lincoln Park Music Festival, A Celebration of Spirit and Dance.
-This 3-day event in July highlights what makes this vibrant community tick, from its green market place to its music performances.
-It’s not just song and dance though, you’ll find a whole wellness village offering health screenings along with yoga and massage sessions, and a kids area, where your little ones can join sports clinics and play games.
+This 3-day event in July highlights what makes this vibrant community tick, from its green marketplace to its music performances.
+It’s not just song and dance though, you’ll find a whole wellness village offering health screenings along with yoga and massage sessions, and a kid's area, where your little ones can join sports clinics and play games.
 Chow down on some local grub from the food vendors and learn more about how you can take part in the green movement.

 You’ll know spring has officially sprung when you arrive at this floral fest in Branch Brook Park.
 Each year, the park hosts the Essex County Cherry Blossom Festival, where you can admire the whimsical pink and white petals.
 Here you’ll be dazzled by more than 5,000 cherry trees—by far one of the largest collections of Japanese flowering trees in a single location in the U.S. Attend the Cherry Blossom Challenge Bike Race and the 10K Run on April 8 and don’t miss Bloomfest! on April 23.

 If you’ve got eyes for these delicate flowers, consider making reservations at the nearby Comfort Suite Newark.
 This accommodation invites you to make yourself at home, as each suite has its own kitchen amenities.
-Stay awhile and then zip over to the park for the blossoms, which are just over a mile away.
+Stay a while and then zip over to the park for the blossoms, which are just over a mile away.

 You might not know the steps to the Samba, but that shouldn’t keep you from attending the annual Brazilian Day Festival.
 Follow the jingle of tamborims and snare drums to this street festival in September, the month of Brazilian Independence.
 Between noshing on traditional Brazilian fare, learning new dance moves, and browsing arts and crafts, you just might feel like you’re ready to take a crash course in Portuguese.